KnudsenMorten/AzLogDcrIngestPS/README.md

 ![Flow-MMA](img/Concept-legacy-mma.png)

-Moving forward, Microsoft has introduced the concept of **Azure Data Collection Rules (DCRs)**, which I have been really fan of.
+Moving forward, Microsoft has introduced the concept of **Azure Data Collection Rules (DCRs)**, which I am a big fan of.

-If you are interested in learning more about Azure Data Collection Rules and the different options, I urge you to read the next section

-## Introduction of the new method using Azure Data Collection Rules (DCRs)
-As mentioned
 The reasons for that are:
 * support for file based logs collection (txt, Windows Firewall)
 * advanced support for collection of performance data (fx.
 SQL performance performance counters)